UoA-eResearch/eDNA/testsToMake.md

 * test changing grid res updates gridcells

 * change slider input field: rerender plot, graph + alter slider position and expand slider.

+* clicking on grid cell should zoom to cell.

+* hovering on cell should black outline the cell.

+* hovering on plot should black highlight the cell.